silviacasulleras/potential_optimization/README.md

 # potential_optimization

- Potential Optimization for Levitated Nanoparticles. *Maximizing quantum features via static potentials*
+ Potential Optimization for Levitated Nanoparticles: Maximizing quantum features via static potentials.

 ## Overview

-This repository provides a numerical framework for the **optimization of static potentials** to generate **large delocalization and non-Gaussian quantum states** of levitated nanoparticles under decoherence.
+This repository provides a numerical framework for the **optimization of static potentials** to generate large delocalization and non-Gaussian quantum states of levitated nanoparticles under decoherence.
-Rather than targeting a specific state, the optimization **maximizes genuinely quantum properties** of the system, quantified via the **logarithmic negativity of the Wigner function**.
+The optimization maximizes genuinely quantum properties of the system, quantified via the logarithmic negativity of the Wigner function.

-Once the optimal static potential is determined, the **time evolution** of the quantum state is analyzed to study the generation and robustness of non-classical features.
+Once the optimal static potential is determined, the time evolution of the quantum state is analyzed to study the generation and robustness of non-classical features.

 For technical details of the algorithm, please refer to the official paper:
 S. Casulleras, P. T. Grochowski, and O. Romero-Isart,